Claudia Ann Wilken

-Claudia Ann Wilken (born August 1949) is a senior United States District Court Judge of the United States District Court for the Northern District of California.
+Claudia Ann Wilken (born August 17, 1949) is an American lawyer and jurist serving as a senior United States district judge of the U.S. District Court for the Northern District of California.
+She was appointed in 1993 by President Bill Clinton.
+She served as the Northern District of California's chief judge from 2012 to 2014, when she assumed senior status.

 Education and career

 Born in Minneapolis, Minnesota, Wilken received a Bachelor of Arts degree from Stanford University in 1971 and a Juris Doctor from the University of California, Berkeley School of Law (Boalt Hall) in 1975.
 She was a Staff attorney of Federal Public Defender's Office, Northern District of California from 1975 to 1978.
 She was in private practice in Berkeley, California from 1978 to 1984.
-She was an Adjunct professor, University of California, Boalt Hall School of Law from 1978 to 1984.
-She was a Professor, New College School of Law from 1980 to 1985.
+She was an adjunct professor, University of California, Boalt Hall School of Law from 1978 to 1984.
+She was a professor, New College School of Law from 1980 to 1985.

 Federal judicial service

 Wilken was nominated by President Bill Clinton on October 7, 1993, to a new seat created by 104 Stat.
 5089.
 She was confirmed by the United States Senate on November 20, 1993, and received her commission on November 22, 1993.
-She served as chief judge from August 31, 2012 until December 17, 2014, at which time she assumed senior status.
+She served as chief judge from August 31, 2012, until December 17, 2014, at which time she assumed senior status.

 Wilken was formerly a United States magistrate judge for the United States District Court for the Northern District of California, from 1983 to 1993.